Online Medical Biology I

 BIOL 1010 Online

-This online course is four semester hours and includes a virtual laboratory component.
+Medical Biology I, BIOL 1010, is a one-semester upper-level undergraduate online course that consists of four credit hours and includes a virtual laboratory component.
 This lecture and lab course is designed for individuals who need a semester of biology as a prerequisite to apply for admission to a program in the health profession.

 Graduate programs that may require BIOL 1010: Online Medical Biology I may include but are not limited to: